kc1awv/rnodecustomconfigutil/README.md

 ## Introduction

-Configure, flash, backup and upgrade your [RNode](https://unsigned.io/projects/rnode/) with this handy utility.
+Configure, flash, backup and upgrade your Custom [KC1AWV RNode](https://github.com/kc1awv/RNode_Firmware_Custom) with this handy utility.
 The only required option is the serial port the device is attached to.
 To show basic device info, use the -i option.

 RNode can operate in two modes, host-controlled (default) and TNC mode: